 Australian Legal Qualifications

-At any time, there are a number of students in the course who are overseas trained and qualified lawyers who are seeking to practice law in Australia.
+At any time, there are a number of students in the course who are overseas qualified lawyers who are seeking to practice law in Australia.

 Note: This course does not confer any visa entitlement for international students.